zhangdq/AndroidImageLoader-1/README.md

 The image will be downloaded, saved to the disk & resized to best support the users screen size.

-You can also set custom code to dispaly your bitmaps once they have been loaded / downloaded.
+You can also set custom code to display your bitmaps once they have been loaded / downloaded.

 	public class CustomBitmapDisplayer implements BitmapDisplayer {